Loyalty oath: Speiser v. Randall (1958)

 In Speiser v.
 Randall, the U.S. Supreme Court addressed the State of California's loyalty oath, as required by a California law enacted in 1954, as a condition of exemption from property tax.
 In applying for property tax exemption as a veteran of World War II, ACLU lawyer Lawrence Speiser had refused to sign the loyalty oath.
 The court ruled that because the state required the claimant to show they are not advocating state overthrow and hence are not criminals within the applicable laws, the loyalty oath requirement to obtain the tax exemption is unconstitutional.
-The burden of proof for a criminal action rests on the state and not on the individual private citizen.
+The burden of proof for a criminal action rest on the state and not on the individual private citizen.

 1960s

 The oaths were repeatedly challenged on grounds that they violated the principles of freedom of speech and freedom of association.
 The United States Supreme Court avoided addressing these problems during the McCarthy Era.
 During the 1960s, it began striking down such oaths on the basis of vagueness and undue breadth.
-October 16, 1961 Tobias Simon and Howard Dixon argued Cramp v.
+October 16, 1961, Tobias Simon and Howard Dixon argued Cramp v.
 Board of Public Instruction before the Supreme Court.
 In 1962 the Court struck down the Florida requirement that teachers swear "I have not and will not lend my aid, support, advice, counsel or influence to the Communist party".
 This decision was followed in 1964 by its lack of support for two oaths, one of which required teachers to promote respect for the flag, reverence for law and order, and loyalty to the institutions of the United States and the State of Washington.
 Arizona and New York teacher oaths affirming lack of association with subversive organizations were struck down in 1966 and 1967.

-New York Education Law Section 3002 requires that any ‘teacher, instructor or professor in any [state] school or institution in the public school system … or in any school, college, university or other educational institution’ sign an oath pledging support for the federal and state constitutions.
+New York Education Law Section 3002 requires that any "teacher, instructor or professor in any [state] school or institution in the public school system ... or in any school, college, university or other educational institution" sign an oath pledging support for the federal and state constitutions.
 The law does not apply to foreign nationals, but only to United States citizens.
 The law was enacted in 1934 in response to a nationwide campaign by the American Legion.
 The law was challenged by a group of 27 faculty members from Adelphi University in 1966 because the oath constrained free speech, and because it selectively applied to faculty members but not staff.
 For unknown reasons, Adelphi faculty had never been required to sign the oath until 1966 when a staff member in the New York State Education Department discovered the oversight.
 On January 22, 1968, after moving through the judicial system, the United States Supreme Court affirmed an earlier District Court decision upholding the constitutionality of the law.
 This was the first occasion on which the Supreme Court evaluated the constitutionality of oaths of this type.